 "Now it's all about community.
 It's all about bringing people together, it's all about having a good time.
 It's all about making a quality product that draws people in to hang out together, to get to know each other, to be a part of the community."

 Looking at all the different types of beer out on the market today, it could be easy to get lulled into this sense that everything's been done, all that's left now is to try to perfect those recipes and make them better.
 But innovators are never satisfied, and they're always looking for something new.
 Even the most preposterous ideas sometimes bear wonderful fruit.
-That's how it was with one of Tim's latest creations, a beer with - of all things - pickle juice.
+That's how it was with one of Tim's most notable creations a few years back that still makes waves this day.
+That creation is a beer with - of all things - pickle juice.

 "You always have to be thinking of new ideas.
 You'll always have the standards you create, but you always want to have something new.
 The consumer in this part of the world has been exposed to really fantastic craft beer over the years, so they're always looking for something new.
 You have to play around with flavors, take what you've made and go crazy, throw pickle juice in a beer.
 You never know what might happen, sure enough, it's a thing."